mvitousek/reticulated/docs/tutorial.md

 no type annotations at all, and vice versa, and more complicated cases like this one are accepted or rejected by Reticulated for the same reason.

+Basically, two types in Reticulated Python are consistent if all the parts of the type that are fully specified -- i.e., not `Dyn` -- are the same.
+This means that any type is consistent with `Dyn`, which is why values of any type can be freely passed into and out of functions without type annotations (since we can read the lack of a type annotation as being the same as if it was annotated with `Dyn`). `List(Dyn)` and `List(int)` are consistent because they're both lists, and even `Dict(str, Dyn)` (dictionaries with string keys and any values) and `Dict(Dyn, int)` (dictionaries with any keys but int values) are consistent because there's no conflict between them -- each of their subcomponents are either the same between them, or one of them is `Dyn`.

+This notion of consistency lets Reticulated decide which pieces of code are definitely bad and which might be ok.
+It's never going to be a good idea to pass an int into a function that expects strings; `int` and `str` are not consistent, so Reticulated rejects ahead of time any program that tries to do so.
+On the other hand, it might be fine to append a value of unknown type (i.e. `Dyn` type) onto a list of ints, because maybe it will turn out that that value actually is an int.
+In such situations, when two types are not equal but are consistent, Reticulated performs runtime checks to make sure that everything works out when the program executes.

+You generally don't need to think too much about consistency when writing Reticulated code, but it can help you choose the right types to provide in different parts of your programs.
+You can start off by having most of your types be consistent with each other, to make it easier to muck with your code when it's still in early form, but as your program matures, try changing those type annotations to more precise, less dynamic types that are only consistent with each other when you really want them to be.

+All that said, let's move on to another tool that Reticulated provides, beyond annotations on functions: typed objects.

 #### Objects and classes ####